vegaprotocol/announcements/README.md

   - `from`: a datetime string in ISO format, the time when the announcement should show (optional)
   - `to`: a datetime string in ISO format, until when the announcement should be alive (optional)

-The announcements json would take a list of these announcement models for each dApp:
+The announcements json would take a list of these announcement models for each (d)app:

 ```
 {